-You will need to have at least five GCSEs, of which both English and Maths must be at a minimum of grade C (or 4).
-Alternatively, a BTEC First Diploma at Merit or Distinction will be accepted but this must be accompanied by grade C/4 or above in both English and Maths.
-You will be required to undertake a full screening at the College to help us identify which level of study is most appropriate for you.
+You will need to have at least five GCSEs, of which both English and Maths must be at a minimum of grade 4 (C) or above.
+Alternatively, a BTEC First Diploma/Extended First Diploma at Merit or Distinction grade will be accepted but this must be accompanied by grade 4/C or above in both GCSE English and Maths.
+You may be required to undertake a full screening at the College to help us identify which level of study is most appropriate for you.

-This Business BTEC is assessed through assignments, tasks, and written exams.
-The assessment methods for assignments include presentations, posters, observations and various research projects.
+This Business BTEC is assessed through assignments, tasks and written exams.
+The assessment methods for assignments include presentations, posters, video blogs/presentations, observations and various research projects.

 You may be required to make a contribution to the enrichment activities undertaken in support of the course delivery, including exciting trips to businesses.

 The second year of this programme is the the BTEC National Extended Diploma and that is the natural progression route, after which you could then advance to a Higher Education Business programme with Derby College Group.